natefoo/training-material/topics/admin/tutorials/ftp/tutorial.md

   - git-gat
 ---

+> ### {% icon warning %} Alternative Upload Methods
+> FTP support was added to Galaxy at a time when HTTP-based upload methods were unreliable and limited.
+As of Galaxy 22.01, uploading directly to Galaxy using its built-in [tus.io](https://tus.io/) support is recommended over FTP.
+See the [Performant Uploads with TUS]({% link topics/admin/tutorials/tus/tutorial.md %}) tutorial for details.
+{: .warning}

 This tutorial will guide you to setup an {FTP} server so galaxy users can use it to upload large files.
 Indeed, as written on the [galaxy community hub](https://galaxyproject.org/ftp-upload/), uploading data directly from the browser can be unreliable and cumbersome.
 FTP will allow users to monitor the upload status as well as resume interrupted transfers.

 > ### Agenda